Simone Wilson, LMSW, Supervisor

 She/Her

 I am a firm believer in body, mind, spirit healing.
 I seek to help individuals uncover, accept, and embolden all parts of their true selves.
 I hope to help people find their own paths to happiness and light finding the beauty of each part of the journey.
-My approach to healing is based in intersectionality, while being person-centered and trauma-informed.
-I utilize a myriad of techniques including Cognitive Behavioral Therapy, narrative therapy, and mindfulness-based strategies while working with adults overcoming issues related to childhood trauma, depression, anxiety, interpersonal violence, sexual assault, and substance use issues.
+My approach to healing is based on intersectionality and feminism, while being person-centered and trauma-informed.
+I utilize a myriad of techniques including afro-centered techniques, mindfulness-based strategies, and Cognitive Behavioral Therapy while working with adults overcoming issues related to trauma, depression, anxiety, interpersonal violence, developmental disorders, and substance use issues.

 I received my undergraduate degree from Emory University in Psychology and Literature.
-I obtained my masters degree from the University of Michigan-Ann Arbor with a concentration in Mental Health.
+I obtained my master’s degree from the University of Michigan-Ann Arbor with a concentration in Mental Health.
+I am currently pursuing my Ph.D. in Education from the University of North Carolina at Chapel Hill.

-In my free time, I enjoy spending quality time with family and friends, laughing obnoxiously, reading, watching kids’ movies, and playing with my dog.
-I am also involved with academic research projects that investigate the impact of oppression on mental health and new treatment modalities to address such issues.
+In my free time, I enjoy spending quality time with family and friends, laughing obnoxiously, reading, watching kids’ movies, and playing with my beloved dog Teddy.
+I am also involved with academic research projects that investigate the impact of oppression on educational outcomes and am focused on improving Black femmes experiences in higher ed spaces.